-In recent years all air pollution monitoring stations 1 have met 2019 air quality standards achievement rates for NO2, with 100% achievement rates for fourteen consecutive years since 2006.
-Automobile exhaust gas monitoring stations 2 have remained at the same levels as 2018, at 99.7%.
+In recent years all air pollution monitoring stations\1 have met FY2020 air quality standards achievement rates for NO2, with 100% achievement rates for fifteen consecutive years since FY2006.
+In the automobile exhaust gas monitoring stations \2, 100% of all effective monitoring stations achieved the environmental standard.

-For SPMs, nationwide 2019 air quality standards achievement rates were 100% for air pollution monitoring stations and 100% for automobile exhaust gas monitoring stations.
-These have stayed roughly level for both types of stations in comparison to 2018 (air pollution monitoring stations: 99.8%, automobile exhaust gas monitoring stations: 100%).
+For SPMs, nationwide FY2020 air quality standards achievement rate was 100% for air pollution monitoring stations and 100% for automobile exhaust gas monitoring stations.
+Following FY2019 (air pollution monitoring stations: 100%, automobile exhaust gas monitoring stations: 100%), air quality standards were achieved at all validated measuring stations.

-1 Air pollution monitoring station:

-Monitoring stations performing regular monitoring of general atmospheric pollution conditions.
-(Nationwide: 1,446 stations)

-2 Automobile exhaust gas monitoring station:
+- \ 1 Air pollution monitoring station: Monitoring stations performing regular monitoring of general atmospheric pollution conditions.
+(Nationwide: 1,434 stations) - \ 2 Automobile exhaust gas monitoring station:

 Monitoring stations performing regular monitoring of atmospheric pollution conditions near intersections, roads, and road edges in which emissions from automobiles are believed to be sources of air pollution.
-(Nationwide: 400 stations)
+(Nationwide: 393 stations)

-Current status of waste and recycling
+3 Current status of waste and recycling

-Trends in general waste volume
+1Trends in general waste volume

-Total waste volume and per capita daily waste volume fell slightly after the second oil crisis in 1979, but began rising rapidly from roughly 1985.
-From 1990 they leveled off or increased slightly, but began falling from 2001.
-In 2019 the total amount of waste was 42.74 million tons.
-The total amount of recycled waste in 2019 was 8.4 million tons.
-The ratio of total waste which was recycled has grown tremendously, from 5.3% in 1990 to 19.6% in 2019.
+Total waste volume and per capita daily waste volume fell slightly after the second oil crisis in FY1979, but began rising rapidly from roughly FY1985.
+From FY1990 they leveled off or increased slightly, but began falling from FY2001.
+In FY2020 the total amount of waste was 41.67 million tons.
+The total amount of recycled waste in FY2020 was 8.33 million tons.
+The ratio of total waste which was recycled has grown tremendously, from 5.3% in FY1990 to 20.0% in FY2020.